chunt4/marvel-server/README.md

     with 'success' under the 'result' key.
 GET_INDEX is connected to /heroes/ and returns a list under the 'heroes' key which contains a dictionary of each hero's information and 'success' under the 'result' key.
+    GET_QUERY is connected to /heroes/query/:query and iterates through every hero in the database and uses search_compare to determine whether the specific character matches the search query.
+    If it does, all of the character's information including it's rate is appended to a list.
-    POST_INDEX decodes the request body and
-    and parses the body for a hero's attributes.
+    The list is finally sorted and output is returned with a key pairs 'results':'success' and 'hero_list':'[{...}, ...]'.
+POST_INDEX decodes the request body and and parses the body for a hero's attributes.
 It then creates a list containing those attributes and uses set_hero(max_id + 1, hero_list) to add the hero and returns an output dictionary with 'success' under the 'result' key.Finally, DELETE_INDEX iterates over every hero in the database and calls delete_hero(hid) which deletes all the heros and returns success under the key result upon success.
-Our webservice uses port 51027 and should be used as described by the functions and the connected urls from the heroesController object HeroController.
+Our webservice uses port 51022 and should be used as described by the functions and the connected urls from the heroesController object HeroController.

+    Instructions: The webservice can be tested using the command "python3 test_ws.py".
+    Be sure that a server is running on student04.cse.nd.edu:51022 and to ensure all the test work, start the server just before running the test.